|Madora and Absalom Chewning|

 "To his dying day Sprig Dempsey said he had never seen anything like it in his life how those Yankees had cured Ab Chewning of that rheumatism, which even bee-stinging had failed to cure."

-Absolom Chewning survived the war and his near capture by Union soldiers.
+Absalom Chewning survived the war and his near capture by Union soldiers.
 He married Madora Ann Spicer in 1869 and together they raised ten children at Mount View.
-Absolom died on February 23, 1923 and is buried at New Hope Baptist Church in Orange County.
+Absalom died on February 23, 1923 and is buried at New Hope Baptist Church in Orange County.

 |Absolom Chewning, about 1920|